roshanbist/fullstack-ecommerce-backend/README.md

 # Backend Module for SHOPLYST

-This backend module is a part of SHOPLYST full-stack e-commerce project developed during learning program at Integrify 2024.
-It encompasses collection of RESTful APIs aimed to handle key features like user and product management, and admin control.
+This backend module is part of the SHOPLYST full-stack e-commerce project, developed as a learning project during an internship at Integrify Academy in 2024.
+It includes a collection of RESTful APIs designed to manage key features like user accounts, product catalogs, and administrative controls.

-This module uses TypeScript, Node.js, Express.js, and MongoDB for scalable, secure and reliable application development.
-Role-based authentication is implemented using JSON WEB TOKEN(JWT) to ensure secure access for users and admin.
+The module is built with TypeScript, Node.js, Express.js, and MongoDB, ensuring scalability, security, and reliability.
+Role-based authentication is implemented using JSON Web Tokens (JWT) to provide secure access for users and administrators.

 ## Table of Contents